StoyanStoyanov1/StoyanStoyanov1/README.md

 - 🎓 I'm proud to be one of the top students for software development with Python at Soft Uni in 2023.
-- 💻 Passionate about software development, especially with Python.
+- 💻 Passionate about software development with Python.
 - 🎯 Always striving for excellence and continuous improvement in my coding journey.
 - 🤝 I love collaborating on projects and am always open to new challenges.
-- 🌱 I’m currently learning **Django**
+- 🌱 I’m currently learning **HTML and CSS**
 - ## 📫 How to Reach Me
 - 📧 Email: [stoyan.stoyanov93@yahoo.com](mailto:stoyan.stoyanov93@yahoo.com)
 - Feel free to explore my repositories and drop a star if you find something interesting! ⭐